In partnership with Arkleton trust and the Permaculture Association of Britain.

 This is the beginning of a very big journey, one that we hope will create not only a network of permaculture demonstration and training centres in Uganda, Kenya and Rwanda but also train and develop the careers of the students and graduates from those centres.
 We are calling this the S39 Permaculture Academy and work is already well under way setting these ambitions in motion.

 We have identified three contrasting sites so far, each will serve as the nucleus for a training centre that over time will reach deep into its surrounding community.
-Experience has taught us the power of demonstration to draw in interest, the next step is to covert this into knowledge via a range of both practical and theoretical educational approaches.
-The centres will also serve as resource points, multiplying plants, tools and other materials so that graduates and surrounding households can replicate and learn first hand from these permaculture techniques.
+Experience has taught us the power of demonstration to draw in interest, the next step is to convert this into knowledge via a range of both practical and theoretical educational approaches.
+The centres will also serve as resource points; multiplying plants, tools and other materials so that graduates and surrounding households can replicate and learn first hand from these permaculture techniques.

 Early days, and this is my first post on a three week trip that feels like a mammoth journey really, we met and connected with so many people and places, I feel we are at the start of something very interesting.
 The potential to accelerate the uptake of permaculture across the region seems huge.
 Most people if not small farmers are still very much connected to the land, there is a strong local food economy and a great need to boost productivity and income in a way that harmonises with both community and landscape.
 Permaculture is very close to an African way of thinking, or as S39 trainer Hellen Auyo put it, “It’s God’s way of farming.”